 Established in 2012 as the Engineering Deans’ Meeting, the GlobalTech Forum unites leading university administrators to themes pertaining to the fields of education, online learning, joint research opportunities and the promotion of innovation and creativity.
 The GlobalTech Forum thematically alternates topics from the fields of education and research, respectively, and targets senior management, staff and beyond.

 Ever since its inception, student-centered activities have constituted an important element of member interaction under the GlobalTech umbrella.
-Student challenges as well as a summer camp were organized by several partners, and the alliance members are currently contemplating to expand existing formats.

 Established in 2014, the Presidents’ Forum serves as an annual event at which the leadership and senior management representatives of the GlobalTech member institutions come together.
 Thematically, the Presidents’ Forum touches on issues related to higher education and research as well as university management, respectively.
 Top-level keynote speakers from industry and politics stimulate further discussions.